sw180283/comp110-evaluation/README.md

 Achievable - The basic code is on github and should be able to duplicate a similar result
 Relevant - This would be used in my group project for object classes
 Time-bound - Next week, if I can't complete this task, I should approach my lecturer

+##Week 4
+For this week, we have been on our hardware project where I discussed with my lecturer how to make my circuitry more tidy.
+This was an issue as the inability to solder and fix the wires to the makeymakey board meant that the stability of my controller was low.
+I should attempt to make my container for the board and wiring more transportable with the construction of the container top priority.
+Also, this week we have been working on our group projects and have made implementations for sprite and platform rendering as well as character movement.
+I struggled with the comp 110 worksheet 5 A* pathfinding, which I approach Ed about.
+For next week, I should attempt the worksheet and submit a pull request with an errors and issues.
+Specific - Attempt A* pathfinding worksheet
+Measurable - Implement a working A* pathfinding
+Achievable - The pseudocode has been given as well as additional aupport, so an attempt is achieveable
+Relevant - This is for worksheet 5 and useful for our comp 150 group project
+Time-bound - Next week, if I can't complete this task, I should approach my lecturer and submit a pull request